sailinglab/pgm-spring-2019/_pages/project.md

 ---
 layout: page
 permalink: /project/
-title: course project
+title: Course Project
-description: guidelines and suggestions for course projects
+description: Guidelines and suggestions for course projects
 ---

 Your class project is an opportunity for you to explore an interesting problem in the context of a real-world data sets.